zheien/SC1015_A128_team7_MiniProject/README.md

 1. We recommend that health services can collect relevant patient health data and subject the data to machine learning models to better predict their cardiovascular diseases risk for early intervention.
 2. The most significant factors in predicting cardiovascular diseases were blood pressure, cholesterol level and BMI.

+Using our refined and fine-tuned Random Forest classification model, hospitals and doctors can better predict whether a patient has or is going to have heart disease, increasing early detection

+Data-Driven Insights

+1. Increase early treatment - Patients who detected heart disease early can go for early treatment and increase chances of recovering
+2. Lower medical costs - With early treatment, operations and surgeries are less likely to be needed for the patient to recover
+3. Lower hospital demands - Early treatment prevents heart disease and allows patients to recover on their own, reducing the need to stay at hospitals
+4. Increase survivability - Early detection leads to early intervention which saves lives

 ## Dataset Used
 https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset?datasetId=107706&sortBy=voteCount